Abhilash-Ponnachan/docker-study/readme.md

 </html>
 ```

-​		However now since the container's port 80 is mapped to the host port 80, we should be able to get the same page if we do a localhost (or the IP the host itself from outside).
+​		Now since the container's port 80 is mapped to the host port 80, we should be able to get the same page if we do a localhost (or the IP the host itself from outside).

 ```bash
 $  curl localhost